RyanSweeney987/UE5_Tut_2_Custom_Shaders/README.md

 //-----------------------------------------------------

-This plugin has a dependency on another - UE5ShaderUtils You find it here: https://github.com/RyanSweeney987/UE5ShaderUtils
+The non default branch of this plugin has a dependency on another - UE5ShaderUtils You find it here: https://github.com/RyanSweeney987/UE5ShaderUtils

 Git: